uvicpraxis/uvicpraxis.github.io/gpms.md

 Use the "Gameplay Footage Note" to include a specific date, year, period, moment, or event represented by the gameplay footage.

-Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to confirm the time period.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to confirm the time period.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Lee et al., "Controlled Vocabulary for Setting," 2024)</summary>